-Difficult domestic politics: The current cabinet has focused on Dutch internal and external security interests, which has left little room for UN peacekeeping.
+Difficult domestic politics: The current cabinet has focused on austerity and Dutch internal and external security interests.
+If packaged as dealing with such security interests, UN peacekeeping may be seen as a potential outlet for deploying the armed forces.
 Although debates in Parliament only rarely involve peacekeeping in general, missions play an important role in Dutch politics.
 Since 2000 two Cabinets fell over peace operations: Srebrenica and the mission in Uruzgan province, Afghanistan.